Neferneferuaten: Revised succession

 The numerous objects of Neferneferuaten in Tutankhamun's tomb are difficult to understand.
 Since Neferneferuaten was the direct predecessor of Tutankhamun, the latter should have been responsible for the former's burial.
 Reeves and van der Perre suggested that Neferneferuaten was originally buried at Amarna and later moved to Thebes by Tutankhamun and the new tomb might have been too small for all her funerary equipment and thus, the remaining objects were modified for Tutankhamun.
-However, I would rather propose that Tutankhamun did not give Neferneferuaten credit as his predecessor and did not bury her properly as king....Instead, the remaining unused funerary equipment prepared for her burial was eventually appropriated for Tutankhamun’s [own] burial.
+However, I would rather propose that Tutankhamun did not give Neferneferuaten credit as his predecessor and did not bury her properly as king....Instead, the remaining unused funerary equipment prepared for her burial was eventually appropriated for Tutankhamun's [own] burial.

-This archaeological evidence rather suggests this revised Eighteenth Dynasty chronology table below is closer to the truth since it agrees with the historical facts.
+The archaeological evidence suggests this Amarna-era Eighteenth Dynasty chronology table below is closer to the truth since it agrees with the historical facts.